-As a city, London is considerably more diverse than the rest of the United Kingdom when it comes to ethnicity and diversity.
+As a city, London is considerably more diverse than the rest of the United Kingdom.
 Due to the speed of the population growth in the capital city, poverty has remained at high levels – almost 2.5 million people in London are living in poverty.

-Drug use, excessive alcohol consumption and low incomes are often seen as almost inextricably linked, yet at our drug and alcohol rehab, The Providence Projects, we have experienced that when dealing with addicts from London, be it poorer areas such as Barking and Dagenham, or the more wealthier areas such as Westminster and Kensington – this is not always the case.
+Drug use, excessive alcohol consumption and low incomes are often seen as almost inextricably linked.
+However, at our drug rehab and alcohol rehab, The Providence Projects, we have experienced that when dealing with addicts from London, whether from poorer areas such as Barking and Dagenham, or the more wealthier areas of London such as Westminster and Kensington, this is not always the case.

 Street drugs, which can be cheap and easily accessible, have historically been linked with those with worse education, lower incomes, and bad family situations.

 But in 2018, a study carried out by academics and drug campaigners showed that the middle-class consume more alcohol and illegal drugs than those living below the poverty line.

 The Social Metrics Commission, an independent Commission formed to develop a new approach to poverty measurement, compared those living in London who were living above and below the poverty line.
 It showed that 66% of those who were wealthier had drunk alcohol to excess in the last year, compared to 58% in the deprived areas.
 It also showed that 22% had taken illegal drugs, compared to 49% of those below the poverty line.

 At the Providence Projects London drug rehab, we have experienced a surge in cocaine users in London among the middle class, and have found that the age range for this popular ‘social drug’ has been falling recently.

 The epidemic of cocaine addiction amongst Londoners is worrying.
 We have recently treated those individuals from Chelsea, Hammersmith, Camden and Brixton who are all from very different backgrounds, yet have the same signs of addiction and sought help from our cocaine rehab programmes.